Why Does My Toilet Keep Running?

 Note: The reason this causes the toilet to run is that the refill valve will create a suction effect that pulls water out of the fill valve.

-If you have a running toilet or any other plumbing issues or emergencies that need to be, contact us or give us a call at (909) 552-7550 and we'll fix the problem for you right away.
+If you have a running toilet or any other plumbing issues or emergencies in San Bernardino County, contact us online or give us a call at (909) 552-7550 and we'll fix the problem for you right away.